 PPO (Preferred Provider Organization)

 PPOs also have a network of healthcare providers that offer services at a lower cost to members.
-The main difference is that out-of-network providers and care are usually still covered, just at a higher cost to members.
+The main difference is that out-of-network providers and care are usually still covered, just at a higher cost.
 In this way, PPOs allow users to choose the doctor or specialist they see and they do not require referrals from a primary care physician (PCP).
 Generally, premiums are higher for these plans to account for the freedom in choice.
+You may also see separate deductibles for in-network and out-of-network care, which means you'll need to hit a separate hurdle before your out-of-network care is covered.

 Example: Jorge lives in Indianapolis, IN, but often takes jobs across the entire state of Indiana.
 In order to be sure his care is covered while he's traveling, he selected a PPO.
 When he gets sick and needs to see a specialist in Bloomington, he asks a friend for a recommendation and goes to see that specialist, who he pays a little bit more, but is still covered.